 29. Keep it classic with grey and white hallway colors

 Classics are classic for a reason and this gorgeous white and grey scheme demonstrates as much.
 If you're looking for a simple, yet stylish scheme guaranteed to last more than one season, you've come to the right place.

 Pair a light grey with crisp, white woodwork for a look that's slightly more interesting that just an all-white space, but just as timeless.
-It'll see you through all the seasons and makes for a welcoming colour in your home's entryway.
+It'll see you through all the seasons and makes for a welcoming color in your home's entryway.

-It doesn't have to be all about the walls in a colourful hall.
+It doesn't have to be all about the walls in a colorful hall.
 Here an old chest of drawers has been painted in a lovely bright blue which contrasts so well against the rest of the monochrome hallway.
 Before you buy a new piece for your hallway, shop your own home, you might find there is some furniture going unloved in another room that would make for a great bit of hallway storage, all it needs is a lick of paint.

-If you do want to to give it a go, just head to our guide to how to paint furniture, it's actually a really easy DIY.
+If you do want to give it a go, just head to our guide to how to paint furniture, it's actually a really easy DIY.